franzheffa/franz-heffa-blogr-nextjs-prisma/README.md

 ## Disclaimer.

-This repository is for demonstrative purposes only and is not an officially supported Google product .
+This repository is for demonstrative purposes only and is not an officially supported Google product.

 ## Terms of Service